-There is an ocean of ways to communicate with your prospects and customers.
-Email marketing tends to be an efficient way to convert prospects into customers and the same goes for maintaining profitable relationships with your current ones.
-The No.1 rule to succeed with your email marketing is to have a clean and updated customer database with active email addresses.
+There are many ways to communicate with your prospects and customers.
+Email marketing tends to be an efficient way to convert prospects into customers, and the same goes for maintaining profitable relationships with your current ones.
+Make sure that you have a clean and updated customer database with active email addresses.

-It is well known that the best way to collect customer data, such as email addresses, is in the very beginning of the customer journey.
-It is much harder to motivate customers to submit more information later on than it is to add a couple of extra fields in the signup form and collect all key information from start.
-With that said, there are still ways to collect more data later on using targeted campaigns.
+The best time to collect customer data, such as email addresses, is in the very beginning of the customer journey.
+It's much harder to motivate customers to submit more information later than to add a couple of extra fields in the signup form and collect all key information from start.
+However, there are still ways to collect more data later on using targeted campaigns.

 Here is an example of how to set up an SMS campaign to collect email addresses from existing customers.